taimuradam/cooking-simplifier/README.md

 2. Follow the on-screen instructions to input meal names and ingredients, and perform other operations as needed.

 ## Directory Structure

-The project is organized as follows: cooking-simplifier/
+The project is organized as follows:

+- cooking-simplifier/
-├── README.md
+  - README.md
+  - LICENSE
-├── Makefile
+  - Makefile
-├── source/
+  - source/
-│ ├── main.cpp
+    - main.cpp
-│ ├── main.o (generated during build)
+    - main.o (generated during build)
-│ ├── RecipeList.cpp
+    - RecipeList.cpp
-│ ├── RecipeList.o(generated during build)
+    - RecipeList.o (generated during build)
-│ ├── util.cpp
+    - util.cpp
-│ ├── util.o (generated during build)
+    - util.o (generated during build)
-│ ├── IngredientHashTable.cpp
+    - IngredientHashTable.cpp
-│ └── IngredientHashTable.o (generated during build)
+    - IngredientHashTable.o (generated during build)
-├── header/
+  - header/
-│ ├── RecipeList.h
+    - RecipeList.h
-│ ├── util.h
+    - util.h
-│ └── IngredientHashTable.h
+    - IngredientHashTable.h

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project’s coding standards and includes appropriate tests.